Avanishdev/weather-wise/README.md

 # weather-wise

- This is a smart and one of the best weather app
+This is a smart and one of the best weather app.